gardener-attic/component-cli/docs/reference/component-cli_component-archive_remote_copy.md

       --from string                         source repository base url.
   -h, --help                                help for copy
       --insecure-skip-tls-verify            If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
+      --keep-source-repository              Keep the original source repository when copying resources.
-      --recursive                           Recursively copy the component descriptor and its references. (default true) --registry-config string              path to the dockerconfig.json with the oci registry authentication information --relative-urls                       converts all copied oci artifacts to relative urls --target-artifact-repository string   target repository where the artifacts are copied to.
+      --recursive                           Recursively copy the component descriptor and its references. (default true) --registry-config string              path to the dockerconfig.json with the oci registry authentication information --relative-urls                       converts all copied oci artifacts to relative urls --source-artifact-repository string   source repository where realtiove oci artifacts are copied from.
+This is only relevant if artifacts are copied by value and it will be defaulted to the source component repository
+      --target-artifact-repository string   target repository where the artifacts are copied to.
 This is only relevant if artifacts are copied by value and it will be defaulted to the target component repository
       --to string                           target repository where the components are copied to.
 ```